 OPEN MEETINGS OF TECHNICAL COMMITTEES

 Technical Committees will hold open meetings on Tuesday, Wednesday, and Thursday evenings.
 These are working, collegial meetings.
 Much of the work of the ASA is accomplished by actions that originate and are taken in these meetings including proposals for special sessions, workshops, and technical initiatives.
 All meeting participants are cordially invited to attend these meetings and to participate actively in the discussions.
 Refer to the Itinerary Planner for the schedule of meetings.

 PROCEEDINGS OF MEETINGS ON ACOUSTICS (POMA)

-All authors of Minneapolis meeting papers are encouraged to submit a pdf manuscript to ASA’s Proceedings of Meetings on Acoustics (POMA).
+All authors of San Diego meeting papers are encouraged to submit a pdf manuscript to ASA’s Proceedings of Meetings on Acoustics (POMA).
 Things to note:

 • There is no publication fee, but presentation of the paper at the meeting is mandatory.

 • POMA does not have a submission deadline.
 Authors may submit manuscripts before or after the meeting; note, however, that review will not take place until after the meeting.

 • POMA has new Word and LaTeX manuscript templates and cover pages are now generated automatically at the time of publication.

 • Published papers are being both indexed in scholarly venues and highlighted on Twitter and Facebook.